Kris-6/Servo-control-with-TM4C123GH6PM/README.md

 ## Energia/Stellaris Launchpad Version

+### Usage

-Inputs sent via python script to energia interface to TM4CBOARD to control the servo motor
+Send angle commands from the Python script to the TM4CBOARD via the Energia interface for servo motor control on the Stellaris Launchpad.

 ### Prerequisites

 - Stellaris Launchpad or compatible hardware